 Cintas is subject to a wide array of laws, government regulations, including environmental regulations, and standards in each domestic and foreign jurisdiction in which it operates.
-In addition to Cintas' U.S. operations, which in fiscal 2022 generated over 90% of its consolidated revenue, Cintas also operates its business through wholly-owned subsidiaries in foreign jurisdictions, primarily in Canada.
+In addition to Cintas' U.S. operations, which in fiscal 2023, fiscal 2022 and fiscal 2021, generated over 90% of its consolidated revenue, Cintas also operates its business through wholly-owned subsidiaries in foreign jurisdictions, primarily in Canada.
 Compliance with these laws, government regulations, including environmental regulations, and standards requires the dedication of time and effort of employee-partners as well as financial resources.

 Compliance with environmental regulations and prioritizing our environmental sustainability efforts are important to us as a good corporate citizen.
-Our journey started in 1929 during the Great Depression when Doc and Amelia

-Farmer collected shop towels that had been disposed of by manufacturing facilities along the Ohio River.
+Our journey started in 1929 during the Great Depression when Doc and Amelia Farmer collected shop towels that had been disposed of by manufacturing facilities along the Ohio River.
 They washed, recycled and sold the clean towels back to companies.
 Today, the majority of our total Company revenue comes from our Uniform Rental and Facility Services reportable operating segment.
 Most of these items are cleaned and processed in ways that extend their lifespan and, when not in use, are re-stocked for future customers to maximize their lifespan.
 Our laundering processes generate far less wastewater than home laundering.
 Water discharged into the environment is treated at our operating facilities and in accordance with local discharge standards and permits.
 Our lasting commitment to the environment and our communities is evident from our processes and innovation, which are designed to ensure that our operational facilities are operating efficiently.
 Cintas is subject to various environmental laws and regulations, as are other companies in the uniform rental industry.
 The primary federal statutes that apply to our activities in the U.S. are the Clean Air Act, the Clean Water Act and the Resource Conservation and Recovery Act.
 We are also subject to the Superfund Amendments and Reauthorization Act of 1986, which imposes certain reporting requirements as to emissions of hazardous substances into the air, land and water.
 While environmental compliance is not a material component of our costs, Cintas makes capital expenditures and associated operating costs, primarily for water treatment and waste removal, on a regular basis in order to comply with environmental laws and regulations, to promote employeepartner safety and to carry out its environmental sustainability principles.
-Environmental spending related to water treatment and waste removal was approximately \$22.0 million in fiscal 2022, approximately \$19.0 million in fiscal 2021 and approximately \$20.0 million in fiscal 2020.
-Capital expenditures to limit or monitor hazardous substances totaled approximately \$0.2 million in fiscal 2022, approximately \$1.0 million in fiscal 2021 and approximately \$3.0 million in fiscal 2020.
+Environmental spending related to water treatment and waste removal was approximately \$26.0 million in fiscal 2023, approximately \$22.0 million in fiscal 2022 and approximately \$19.0 million in fiscal 2021.
+Capital expenditures to limit or monitor hazardous substances totaled approximately \$1.0 million in fiscal 2023, approximately \$0.2 million in fiscal 2022 and approximately \$1.0 million in fiscal 2021.